ashley0143/ashley0143/README.md

-# 👋 Yello there!
+# 👋 Yello there Qt!
 Here are some cool stuff to know about me
 - i like cats
 - i like open source alot
 - AMOGUS